yungyuc/ynote/writing/2021/teach_nsd/teach_nsd.rst

 own understandings to the matter of writing code to run fast and solve problems.

-I will continue the course in the coming semester [1]_.
+I will continue the course in the next semester (2021 autumn) [1]_.
 As long as the students like it, I will be happy to teach it.
 If you are interested in writing numerical codes and/or writing code for solving interesting but not-so-computer-science problems, come take a look.
 It's gonna be fun.